eWorkspace365/eworkspace365.github.io/m365-6-3-mobile-device-management.md

 ![image](https://github.com/user-attachments/assets/2909a342-7ade-4132-8136-8b7a62c0734a)

+### Device Restrictions
 For **device restrictions** configure the setting manually.
 For more information see: https://learn.microsoft.com/nl-nl/mem/intune/fundamentals/protection-configuration-levels

 **Windows**